rpoulsen47/rpoulsen47/README.md

 [![Linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rpoulsen47/)
 -->

-:mountain: Hey!
+:world_map: Hey!
 I'm Ryan, a student at the University of Richmond majoring in Environmental Studies and Geography in the Class of 2027.
+I enjoy making maps!

-:maple_leaf: In addition to classes at school, I work as an undergraduate student researcher with Dr. Stephanie Spera investigating the effects of climate change on the timing of Fall foliage in National Parks across the Eastern US.
+:maple_leaf: At school, I work as an undergraduate student research fellow with Dr. Stephanie Spera investigating the effects of climate change on the timing of Fall foliage in National Parks across the Eastern US.

 :artificial_satellite: This summer, I am a participant in the NASA EarthRISE Developers Academy at Colorado location in Fort Collins.
 I'm working on a project mapping aspen forest change after drought and wildfire!

-:bike: When not behind the computer in the UR Spatial Analysis Lab, I'm likely outdoors hiking or birdwatching, taking photos on my film camera, or training for a triathlon.
+:bike: When not troubleshooting code or making maps, I'm likely outdoors hiking or birdwatching, taking photos on my film camera, or training for a triathlon.